 Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

-As a man with a particularly dense mustache, I’ve been through my fair share of balms and waxes over the decades.
-I want to keep it in good condition; tame whiskers that won’t lie flat; and create a decent, long‑lasting curl when wearing a handlebar.
+Source: The Neat and Tidy ManAs a man with a particularly dense mustache, I’ve been through my fair share of balms and waxes over the decades.
+I want to keep it in good condition, tame whiskers that won’t lie flat, and create a decent, long‑lasting curl when wearing a handlebar.

 Beard Balm

-Is Beard Balm an All‑In‑One Product?
+Beard Balm Is Not an All‑In‑One Product

 If you wear a neatly trimmed beard and mustache, a balm adds condition and shine, preventing frizz and flyaways.